samling/reddit-stealthmode/README.md

 # Reddit Comment Copy
-This is a simple extension that gives you a context menu in a Reddit comment thread that lets you copy the current comment with or without its parent context.

-* Without context will copy the current comment's permalink to your clipboard
-* With context will copy the current comment's permalink plus "?context=10000" to your clipboard, showing the parent comments while still highlighting the permalinked comment.
+This is a very simple extension to show or hide the "to r/foo" in the post tagline while browsing, which can spoil posts from e.g. r/unexpected or r/misleadingthumbnails.

 ### To use:
 1. Clone this repository